 - In Isaac Asimov's Robot Trilogy, Spacers (humans who live on one of the 50 colony worlds) regularly live for over 300 Earth years.
 They measure their lives in decades instead of years.

-- In The Big One universe, a number of the characters have extended lifetimes, some reaching several millenia.
+- In The Big One universe, a number of the characters have extended lifetimes, some reaching several millennia.
 They are not immortal and can be killed or die of disease (the Great Influenza of 1919 wreaked havoc on their ranks).
 Some are prominent in history (Parmenio, Nell Gwynne, Shakespeare to name a few) but most are normal people trying to cope with the problems caused by unexpected longevity.

 - In Gor, thanks to Stabilization Serums, people are almost completely disease free and don't age, so hypothetically they can live forever, unless they're killed.

 - Members of the "Howard Families" in Robert A. Heinlein's stories are very long-lived, having been established by a foundation in the name of a rich young man who died of old age.
 Lazarus Long is long-lived even amongst his fellow long-lifers: at least 2,379 years.
 Non-Howards are also long lived (but not as long as the Howards).

-- In the Miles Vorkosigan saga, Betans and Cetagandans live about double the life of the average person today due to the level of technology and removal of harmful genes at birth.
+- In the Vorkosigan Saga, Betans and Cetagandans live about double the life of the average person today due to the level of technology and removal of harmful genes at birth.

 - The Honor Harrington series has Prolong, which is a genetic engineering process that extends human life to several centuries.

 - The Numenoreans in The Lord of the Rings are said to commonly live thrice as long as the longest-lived non-Dunedainic humans, while the kings of the house of Elros commonly reached 400.
 Dwarves also have naturally long lifespans, generally in the 200-275 year range.
 Hobbits aren't that long lived, but still live about half again as long as regular humans.
 The lifespan of the orcs is unclear, but hinted in some places to be extremely long- like their Elven cousins, they may in fact be The Ageless.